 Hawaiian Airlines offers flights between Honolulu and Moloka'i and Lāna’i through its turboprop operation, 'Ohana by Hawaiian, in partnership with Empire Airlines.

-Scheduled non-stop service is offered between Hawai'i and 11 U.S. gateway cities including: Las Vegas, Los Angeles, New York City (JFK), Oakland, Phoenix, Portland, Sacramento, San Diego, San Francisco, San Jose and Seattle.
+Scheduled non-stop service is offered between Hawai'i and 12 U.S. gateway cities including: Las Vegas, Long Beach, Los Angeles, New York City (JFK), Oakland, Phoenix, Portland, Sacramento, San Diego, San Francisco, San Jose and Seattle.